katiee374/pset-2/README.md

 2. The Student class.
 3. The CS111 class.

-## Part 2: Designing Your Own Adventure Game
+## Part 2: Charting Your Adventure Game
-In the second half of this assignment, you will create your own text-based Adventure game.
-Later in the class, you will learn to use graphical user interfaces (GUI) to create more visually appealing programs.
-For now, we'd like you to unleash your creativity in a text-based way.
-You can set the theme of your adventure game, though we've provided a few suggestions, and add whatever additional functionality you'd like.
-Have fun!
+In this task, you will develop the Room class which will allow you to create room objects.
+Copy and complete the file Room.java.

 Goals:
-* Create an interesting program that you can run and interact with.
+ * Program with creativity through developing the tehme of your own text-based adventure game.
-* Practice OOP principles through implementing class methods and constructors.
+ * Use object-oriented programming to further a larger goal of a program.
-* Understand the breakdown of complex programs into manageable parts as individual  classes.
+ * Have some fun implemeenting a game!